Ready for Anything. Entirely Themselves

-Leweston is an independent day and boarding school for boys and girls aged 11-18, set in 50 acres of Dorset countryside.
-Book your personal visit during Senior School Visit Week by completing the form on this page with your preferred date and time.
-Mrs Ixer, our Registrar, will be in touch promptly to confirm your visit and answer any initial questions.
+Our Visit Week dates for 2026-27 will be coming soon but, in the meantime you are still welcome.
+Book your personal visit by completing the form on this page with your preferred date and time.
+Our Registrar, Miss Ixer, will be in touch promptly to confirm the details and answer any initial questions.

 What to Expect During Your Visit